Universality does not apply to social media marketing. Why? It’s what you do for one demographic target you cannot do for the others.

 Providing for them, Gen Xers tend to focus on things with longtime value.

-One way to overcome this by being as authentic as possible.
+One way to overcome this is by being as authentic as possible.
 Do not be insensitive to their mindsets and orientations.

 Provide information and context in the most genuine way because they can sense dishonesty from a distance.
 And go straight to the point—they won’t have time for BS.